yanghu199/slave-to-the-algorithm./sko/week8/README.md

 Week8

-In this week we were introduced speech.js, a really excited function.
-Basically it will translate your speech into text in screen, obviously it will create some wonderful results with combining stuffs like what we learned last week ‘wiggle letters’ or ‘draw with images ‘ some sort of things like that.
+In this week we were introduced to speech.js, a really exciting function.
+Basically it will translate your speech into text in the screen, obviously it will create some wonderful results by combining stuffs like what we learned last week ‘wiggle letters’ or ‘draw with images ‘ some things like that.

-Based on the code from shuchen, karen tried to create the code by herself.
-In this process she created a really interesting and cool one accidentally!(accident sometimes bring surprise!!)(I REALLY LIKE THIS ONE! and saw lots of potentials which could be further developed to something really fun! like it can be combined with projector and presented how many nonsenses we spoke everyday!)
+Based on the code from shuchen, Karen tried to create the code by herself.
+In this process she created a fascinating and cool one accidentally!(accident sometimes bring surprise!!)(I REALLY LIKE THIS ONE! and saw lots of potentials which could be further developed to something really fun! like it can be combined with projector and presented how many nonsenses we spoke everyday!)

 <img width="597" alt="屏幕快照 2020-10-20 上午1 24 37" src="https://user-images.githubusercontent.com/68723373/96490176-0c30dd00-1273-11eb-8faa-0ce61b74039d.png">